Analyze successful stores in existing markets

 The Geoprocessing pane appears.

-The tool opens in the Geoprocessing pane.
-You will set parameters to determine how many customers are captured in each store.
+The tool opens.
+You'll set parameters to determine how many customers are captured in each store.
 The Store ID field is used to associate customers with their primary store.

 - For Stores, choose Facilities.